Skip to main content

 Online workshop: Cybersecurity in the cultural sector

-Do you work in a museum, theater, heritage institution, festival, or another cultural organization?
+Do you work in a museum, theater, heritage institution, festival, or other cultural organization?
 Then you know how dependent you are on digital systems.
 Think of ticketing, audience data, CRM, and digital collections.

 But what if your organization faces phishing, ransomware, or a data breach?
-Cyberattacks are increasingly common, even in the cultural sector.
+Cyberattacks are becoming more frequent, even in the cultural sector.
 Learn in this practical online workshop how to make your organization digitally resilient.
-In four clear steps, you will work on a plan of action for a secure digital foundation within two hours.
+In four clear steps, you will work on an action plan for a secure digital foundation in just two hours.

-• Map out your key digital systems and data
+• Map out your most important digital systems and data

 • Gain insight into risks and appropriate measures

-• Take concrete steps toward structural cybersecurity in your organization
+• Take concrete steps towards structural cybersecurity in your organization

 Sign up

-Digital risks are no longer something that only large companies face.
-Cultural organizations also encounter them.
-A wrong click on a phishing email, a poorly secured system, or a weak password can already be enough.
-The consequences can be unpleasant: visitor data may leak, systems may temporarily fail, or important files may become inaccessible.
+Digital risks are no longer just something for large companies.
+Cultural organizations are also affected.
+A single wrong click on a phishing email, a poorly secured system, or a weak password can be enough.
+The consequences can be troublesome: visitor data can leak, systems can temporarily go down, or important files can become inaccessible.
 This costs time, money, and trust.

 That’s why it’s important to take measures in time.
-With the right basic agreements and a clear plan, many problems can be prevented.
-In this workshop, DEN helps you gain an overview and work step by step toward a secure digital work environment.
+With the right basic agreements and a clear plan, you can prevent many problems.
+In this workshop, DEN helps you gain an overview and work step by step towards a secure digital work environment.

 Who is this workshop for?